fstephany/hello-pharo/README.md

 * Deploy your app with: `$ ./app deploy`
 * Use [DeployUtils](http://smalltalkhub.com/#!/~TaMere/DeployUtils) to handle environment within your image (set the `pharo_env` variable in hosts definitions)

+See the Troubleshooting section for more information if you run into troubles.

 ### Details